JaredReisinger/sensorpush-proxy/README.md

 ### Discover sensor IDs

-Use the `query` subcommand with your SensorPush credentials to discovrer the sensor IDs available to you:
+Use the `query` subcommand with your SensorPush credentials to discover the sensor IDs available to you:

 ```
 sensorpush-proxy query --username YOUR_SENSORPUSH_USERNAME --password YOUR_SENSORPUSH_PASSWORD